hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/lectures_and_discourses/discourses_on_jnana-yoga/797_jnana-yoga_iii.md

 carrion.
 Ask not for healing, or longevity, or prosperity, ask only to be free.

-We are "Existence, Knowledge, Bliss" (Sachchidânanda).
+We are "Existence, Knowledge, Bliss" (Sachchidānanda).
 Existence is the last generalisation in the universe; so we exist, we know it; and bliss is the natural result of existence without alloy.
 Now and then we know a moment of supreme bliss, when we ask nothing, give nothing, and know